About the Profession

 How Can I Learn More About the Profession?

-You may visit OT clinics locally or in your hometown; visit the American Occupational Therapy Association website at www.aota.org; talk with OT students; or email ECU OT to meet with the Admissions Director (otadmissions@ecu.edu).
+You may visit occupational therapy clinics locally or in your hometown; visit the American Occupational Therapy Association website at www.aota.org; talk with occupational therapy students; or email ECU Occupational Therapy to meet with the Admissions Director (otadmissions@ecu.edu).